atomic-ehr/ucum/concepts/README.md

 Key component of [unit expression](./unit-expression.md) is [unit](./unit.md).
 There are different types of units:
-- base units - ?
+- base units - fundamental SI units (meter, gram, second, etc.)
-- derived units - ?
+- derived units - units built from base units (newton, joule, etc.)
-- annotated units - ?
+- arbitrary units - non-metric units in square brackets ([ft_i], [lb_av])
-- special units - ?
+- [special units](./special-units.md) - units with non-linear conversions (Celsius, pH, decibel)

 Base units have [dimension](./dimension.md)
 Dimension is a set of base units with exponents - this is one of the key components of [canonical form](./canonical-form.md).